Table of Contents

 A fractured ankle occurs when one or more of the bones in the ankle joint are broken.
 This broken bone can happen if you fall and land on your ankle, or if you twist your ankle in a way that puts too much stress on the bone.
 A broken ankle is also usually painful and can make it difficult to walk.

-A common type of fracture is stress fractures.
+A common type of fracture is stress fracture.
 This type of fracture occurs when the bone is repeatedly put under stress, such as from running.

 Types of Sprains